School Travel Plan

 At Markyate Village School, we want all our children to travel to and from school safely everyday.
 To help achieve this, the school promotes Road Safety in class lessons and in weekly assemblies.
 We communicate road safety guidelines with parents and wider stakeholders through our weekly newsletters.
 We also run a number of whole school initiatives by teaming our with Hertfordshire County Council and their Modeshift program.

-Markyate Village School has currently a Green level Travel Plan, but our aim is to achieve the Bronze level by the end of this academic year.
+Markyate Village School currently has a Bronze level award, which we renewed for a second year, but our aim is to achieve the Silver level by the end of this academic year.

 New Parent Travel Plan Leaflet